neiljp/NEILBot/README.md

 configuration file format is subject to change, though variations between versions should be fairly easy to track.
 Let me know if you start actively using it, and I might not alter things quite so rapidly ;)

+## Name

+The project originally had a rather generic name, before moving to one based on a simpler short acronym, then finally taking a little artistic licence to switch the order of two words and arrive at a recursive-style name.
+Which words were rearranged is left as an exercise for the reader ;)